Georgia Driver's License

 Required Documents

-- Proof of identity and date of birth (e.g., U.S. birth certificate, U.S. passport)
+- Proof of identity and date of birth (U.S. passport, U.S. birth certificate, certificate of naturalization, or permanent resident card)

-- Proof of completion of approved driver education (if applicable)
+- Proof of completion of an approved 30-hour driver education course — required under Joshua's Law for all applicants under 18

 Fees & Costs